 We've also got some huge History of Pop shows coming up.
 It's a show that's served me well over two Edinburgh runs, but I'm all too aware that shows that work at the fringe aren't necessarily going to be instantly successful on tour, so we're adding, editing and rewriting for a whole new type of audience.
 It's exciting, though, we're in some awesome venues.

 Band-wise, what with Griff leaving Fred's House at the end of last year after the frankly amazing tour (we'd known for a year, he gave us plenty of notice, even if we didn't announce it until October), we've have to regroup and recruit, but we're thrilled with our new member (not sure if I'm allowed to announce it on here) but it's a very different sound so we're locked away in rehearsals until the gigs start again in April.
 In the meantime, I've been rehearsing with the very wonderful Glymjack, a folky-type band with strings and everything, ahead of some shows with them, and I also drummed on all 12 tracks of Steve Logan's cracking new album.

 The drum lessons continue to be lovely and I often feel guilty for getting paid to have so much fun, but I remember not having fun for many years and getting paid terribly for it, so maybe it's just my time?
-I'm fully booked up, by the way, but do message me if you're in Cambridge and in need of lessons as I'm always of the impression that I can find more hours in the day, in particular on a Sunday evening, just don't tell my girlfriend as I think she'd probably like to see me, sometimes.
+I'm fully booked up, by the way, but do message me if you're in Cambridge and in need of lessons as I'm always of the impression that I can find more hours in the day, in particular on a Sunday evening.

 January is also the time when fringe applications go in and many plans are made.
 That's what happening right now, but until those plans are confirmed I have the odd spare hour at the end of an evening, hence why this was the longest blog post ever...